 Comparison sites were showing prices from £200 – so again I called the AA who said they could bring it down to £400 but that was it.
 It was a hard choice to make as I’d been a customer for 11 years and I trusted the AA but I just couldn’t pay double what other people were charging for the same policy so I closed my account.
 Now what happened next is truly the worst form of customer loyalty EVER!
 The pleasant lady at the end of the phone said: “I hope you will come and join us again next year we give great discounts to new customers“.
 WHAT!!!!
 I’d been with the AA for 11 years – 11 years – that’s nearly 6 years older than my son!!!
 Only Daddy Moo has been in my life longer than the AA!!

-The AA obviously view me as a small fish in a big pond BUT I really believe that customers who regularly use your services/buy your products or recommend you to others should be rewarded.
-We all know word of mouth is the best form of marketing so are you utilising it to it’s full potential?
+The AA obviously views me as a small fish in a big pond BUT I really believe that customers who regularly use your services/buy your products or recommend you to others should be rewarded.
+We all know word of mouth is the best form of marketing so are you utilising it to its full potential?

 - Block Bookings : Encouraging your customers to book in advance with a discount for doing so is a popular way to reward regular customers.
 Perfect for fitness classes and therapists.
-I pay Create a yearly fee for Charlie Moo’s meaning I pay 10 months instead of 12 monthly payments.
+I used to pay Create a yearly fee for Charlie Moo’s meaning I paid 10 months in advance instead of 12 monthly payments.